 - Step down

-Step down Transformer
+Step down transformer

-We know that transformer is used to change the voltage level but it depends on the number of turns of the transformer windings.
-When the voltage in the Transformer’s primary is given, the relatively low voltage is obtained in the secondary winding which is called a step-down transformer.
-The step-down transformer is largely used in the power grid substation, and distribution substation.
+We know that the transformer is used to change the voltage level but it depends on the number of turns of the transformer windings.
+When the voltage in the Transformer’s primary is given, a relatively low voltage is obtained in the secondary winding which is called a step-down transformer.
+The step-down transformer is largely used in the power grid substation and distribution substation.
 It means wherever you need to reduce voltage level or high voltage to low voltage, you can use a step-down transformer, and step-down transformers are also used in most household appliances.

 Transformer is based on which formula?

-Transformers are based on Faraday’s formula, or transformer principle is Faraday’s law of electromagnetic induction process.
+Transformers are based on Faraday’s formula, or the transformer principle is Faraday’s law of the electromagnetic induction process.
 Now the question may be that Faraday said that if a magnetic field is to be occupied by another coil, one of them must move, and the flux will not be settled.
 Yes, it was true, but it is right in the case of DC, and the Transformer runs on AC DC, so it no longer has to be moved separately because its waves tend to be transmitted automatically.
-So transformer is based on the faradays law of electromagnetic induction process.
+So transformer is based on the faradays law of the electromagnetic induction process.

-The electrical power transformer has two main windings, the primary winding, and secondary winding.
+The electrical power transformer has two main windings, the primary winding, and the secondary winding.
 Each winding is twisted by the coil.
-The primary and secondary coils of a transformer have to be made of the outstanding quality of original copper.
+The primary and secondary coils of a transformer have to be made of outstanding quality original copper.
 Besides, it creates additional resistance so that the voltage drop increases and the number of losses increases.

 By leaks flux, we know that current flows through the mutual inductance of the Transformer.
 Now flux refers to the voltage generated in the primary and secondary coils.
 If the amount of flux in the secondary coil is more than the flux amount in the primary coil, the output voltage will be less than expected.
 The lamination of transformers ranges typically from 0.4 mm to 0.5 mm, but the lamination or thickness of many transformers used in the power lines is much less, such as 0.2 mm.